 It is of course possible that these red light districts will be destroyed.
 If it isn’t done soon it could come in the near future.
 While I am of the clear position that prostitution should be legalized all around the world I have no special stake or interest in South Korean red light districts.
 I simply report on the knowledge I have for the entertainment of readers.
 Most of the readers are not even in South Korea since this website is apparently blocked there for reasons known only to the censors in charge of deciding what people should and shouldn’t be able to see.

 The Cheonho red light district is one of the largest in the city of Seoul.
 As the name would suggest it is located in the Cheonho section of the city.
-Most people access it by taking exit 3 or exit 4 out of the Cheonho subway station.
+Most people access it by taking exit 3 or exit 4 out of the Cheonho Station.

 Walking north from either of these exits and turning right on to Gucheonmyeon-ro or “Rodeo Drive” leads directly to the smaller Gucheonmyeon-ro 23-gil road that serves as one of the main entrances to the district.